dustyp42/JVC-buttons/README.md

 Recommended installation instructions:

-- NOTE: This installation will require discharging the tube. ==This is a critical safety step==, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
+- NOTE: This installation will require discharging the tube.
+This is a **critical** for safety, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
 Also, these plastic parts are old and brittle, so go slowly.

 - Unplug monitor, remove the case, including the black rear panel, and discharge the tube.